 Hey troops, just starting out as a web designer / developer?
-Have we got the thing for you!
-What is it you may ask?
-Well, we here at Design Pieces decided to scour the 2013 interwebs, searching for all the for all the key web design/development terms being bandied about.
+We here at Design Pieces decided to scour the 2013 interwebs, searching for all the for all the key web design/development terms being bandied about.
 Oh, and then we wrote them down just for you!

 - 960gs – “The 960 Grid System is an effort to streamline web development workflow by providing commonly used dimensions, based on a width of 960 pixels.”

 - Foundation – “Foundation is the most advanced front-end framework in the world.
 Foundation 3 is built with Sass, a powerful CSS preprocessor.”

 - HTML5 Boilerplate – “HTML5 Boilerplate helps you build fast, robust, and adaptable web apps or sites.
 Kick-start your project with the combined knowledge and effort of 100s of developers, all in one little package.”